Clean Oceans International (COI) is a Santa Cruz, California based 501c3 non-profit.

 These trials will also produce financial guidelines for profitable deployment of this emerging technology internationally.
 Scalable infrastructure to profitably convert plastic into liquid fuel generates localized financial motivation to manage plastic waste as a valuable resource rather than a nuisance.
 Just as cash deposits have almost eliminated can and bottle debris, value for plastic scrap incentivizes plastic collection and recycling.

-Direct action
+Direct Action

+Direct action is where we apply what we have learned to solve specific problems.
+COI has had hundreds of volunteers join our expeditions and shoreline cleanup events.
 From 2013 to 2019 COI staff and volunteers collected debris and talked trash in Hawaii, Alaska, Brazil, British Virgin Islands, California, Canada, Florida, France, India, Malta, Oregon, Spain, and Switzerland.
 In these “Expeditions” we learned about variations in plastic packaging and local waste management practices and restrictions.
-In each location we visited, our waste management ideas are getting thoughtful consideration.
+In each location we visit, our waste management ideas are getting thoughtful consideration.